 Florida Required Lease Disclosures

-- Dangers of Radon Gas (required for all) – All Florida leases are required to include a specific disclosure about the dangers of radon gas in the property to help protect potential tenants.
+- Dangers of Radon Gas (required for all leases) – Florida leases must warn tenants about the potential dangers of radon gas on the property.

-- Security Deposit Holdings (required for some) – When a landlord manages 5 or more individual rental units in Florida, they are required to disclose where any security deposit is held, any information about accruing interest, and a specific notice provided by the state to ensure it is handled correctly.
+- Security Deposit Holdings (required for some leases) – Florida landlords managing 5 or more individual rental units, must disclose details about where any security deposit is held.
+This includes information about accruing interest, plus a specific state-provided notice about handling of security deposits.

 To learn more about required disclosures in Florida, click here.